Garrick-Guo/portfolio/README.md

 ## Introduction

-Hi I'm Junhao Guo, a senior student at CSU-Fullerton with CWID 885121806.
+Hi I'm Junhao Guo, a senior student at CSU-Fullerton.
 This portfolio showcases my work and skills.

 ## Features